TStesco/tstesco.github.io/_posts/2015-09-20-mars-hydroponics-hydrology.md

 <div style="text-align: center;">
-{% include captioned-image.html url="PlantAreaDay1-min.png" description="Fig 3: Lettuce seedlings after transplanting into system" style="height: 500px;" %}
+{% include captioned-image.html url="PlantAreaDay1-min.png" description="Fig 3: Lettuce seedlings after transplanting into system" style="height: auto; width: auto; max-height: 700px;" %}
 </div>
 <p>
     During experiment we found that of the initial volume of water that was rained onto the lettuce seedlings the bulk flowed through the soil.
 The rest ranoff quickly during the short rain event and returned to the main reservoir.
 The infiltration reservoir then filled slowly and eventually refilled the main reservoir.
 The total of all three reservoirs represents all water in the system minus the amount within the soil.
 </p>
 <div style="text-align: center;">
-{% include captioned-image.html url="graph1.png" description="Fig 4: Graph showing all three reservoir volumes during simulated rain event" style="height: 500px;" %}
+{% include captioned-image.html url="graph1.png" description="Fig 4: Graph showing all three reservoir volumes during simulated rain event" style="height: auto; width: auto; max-height: 700px;" %}
 </div>

 [github]: https://github.com/TStesco/mars-hydroponics-datalogger